jekyll/jekyll/docs/_docs/collections.md

 ### Step 2: Add your content {#step2}

-Create a corresponding folder (for example, `<source>/_my_collection`) and add documents.
-YAML Front Matter is read in as data if it exists, and everything after it is accessible via the document's `content` attribute.
-If no YAML Front Matter is provided, Jekyll will not generate the file in your collection.
+Create a corresponding folder (e.g. `<source>/_my_collection`) and add documents.
+YAML front matter is processed if the front matter exists, and everything after the front matter is pushed into the document's `content` attribute.
+If no YAML front matter is provided, Jekyll will not generate the file in your collection.

 <div class="note info">
   <h5>Be sure to name your directories correctly</h5>